Does Car Insurance Cover Towing?

 You may also have roadside assistance and towing and labor coverage through your auto loan lender or the car manufacturer.
 If you have purchased the car new from a dealer, chances are you have towing coverage and roadside assistance during the warranty period of your vehicle.
 In these cases, if you contact the correct roadside assistance number you will not have to pay for the tow up front, and a tow company will be contacted directly by the roadside assistance representative.

+There are also other companies, like AAA, Urgent.ly, Good Sam, that offer towing and labor coverage to anyone (not just auto insurance policyholders).
 It is important to remember that even with these specialized companies offering roadside assistance and towing, your up-front costs will likely come out of your pocket.
-Usually you will have to pay for the tow up front, and then file a claim with the roadside assistance coverage company to get reimbursed.
+Usually, you will have to pay for the tow upfront and then file a claim with the roadside assistance coverage company to get reimbursed.
 It is a good idea to always have some money in savings in case incidents like this arise.
-The coverage will not do you any good if you can’t pay up front for the services.
+The coverage will not do you any good if you can’t pay upfront for the services.